MicrosoftDocs/dynamics365smb-docs/business-central/across-inspect-page.md

 ---
 # Inspecting Pages in Business Central

 The page inspection feature enables you to get details about a page, providing insight into the page design, the different elements that comprise the page, and the source behind the data it displays.
 Page inspection is especially designed for administrators, power users, support personnel, and developers.
 It is ideal for learning the data model behind a page and troubleshooting.
-For example, if you are experiencing a problem with a page, the information you see when you inspect a page can be useful when communicating with your system administrator or support personnel.
+For example, if you are experiencing a problem with a page, you could use page inspection to get information to pass on to your system administrator or support personnel.

 <!--
 Page inspection helps you: